 Lifestyles and family needs differ from individuals and families depending on their cycles, stages and future plans for the home they want to design.
 Features that newly wed couples look for in a house plan are vastly different from the characteristics that a retired couple might find important.

-Therefore, before choosing a new house plan we suggest that you ask your self a number of lifestyle and living needs questions.
+Therefore, before choosing a new house plan, we suggest that you ask yourself a number of lifestyle and living needs questions.
 Are you newly married?
 If so, do you have plans to start a family?
 How many children do you plan to have, is there room for expansion as your family grows.

 Will you need guest rooms for overnight guests?
 What about additional living space in the future to possibly care for elderly parents or grandchildren?
-Study your house plan and lot space to see if it is possible to expand the house plan living space in the future.
+Study your house plan and lot area to see if it is possible to expand the house plan living space in the future.

 14. Light Patterns:

 Look at the placement of windows and visualize how light will flow into the home.
 Are there any areas that won’t receive light?
-Also, visualize how you will be placing the home on your lot and how the sun’s light will affect the home and your activities during different parts of the day.
+Also, imagine how you will be placing the home on your lot and how the sun’s light will affect the home and your activities during different parts of the day.

 Will you have adequate sunlight to put plants in a room?
 Do you want the morning sun to reach your breakfast room?
 If you don’t have sufficient outdoor light can you add a window or skylight or move an interior wall?